Financial Forecasting and Budgeting

 A financial forecast built by applying a growth percentage to last year's revenue is not a planning tool.
 It is an assumption dressed up as analysis.
 It tells you nothing about which customers are driving growth, which cost categories are scaling efficiently, or where the cash is going as the business expands.

-When the stakes increase — a capital raise, a significant debt facility, or a sale process — a driver-based forecast becomes the foundation of a three-way financial model for capital raising: the same driver logic extended into an integrated P&L, cash flow statement, and balance sheet that sophisticated investors and lenders require before committing capital.
+When the stakes increase, a capital raising, a significant debt facility, or a big sale process, a driver-based forecast becomes the foundation of a three-way financial model for capital raising: the same driver logic extended into an integrated P&L, cash flow statement, and balance sheet that sophisticated investors and lenders require before committing capital.

-The annual budget is a fixed financial plan for a financial year - typically prepared in the months before the year begins, approved by the board, and used as the baseline for performance assessment throughout the year.
+The annual budget is a fixed financial plan for a financial year, typically prepared in the months before the year begins, approved by senior management or the board, and used as the baseline for performance assessment throughout the year.
 It is a commitment: this is what the business plans to achieve, and performance will be measured against it.

 Revenue Forecast Model